Tres mujeres

 Tres mujeres (English title: Three women) is a Mexican telenovela produced by Roberto Hernández Vázquez for Televisa in 1999-2000.
 When it came out it was such a success that they added 3x the normal amount of chapters.
 There are 280 Chapters when there are normally about 100 chapters.
 The Telenovela ended in 2000, which made it the longest Telenovela produced by Televisa until Clase 406.

 On March 22, 1999, Canal de las Estrellas started broadcasting Tres mujeres weekdays at 5:00pm, replacing Ángela.
-The last episode was broadcast on April 14, 2000 with Ramona replacing it the following day.
+The last episode was broadcast on April 14, 2000 with Ramona replacing it the following Monday.

 Erika Buenfil, Alexis Ayala, Karyme Lozano, Jorge Salinas, Norma Herrera and Pedro Armendáriz, Jr. portrayed the leading characters.

 Plot

 Fatima (Karyme Lozano) is the youngest of the Uriate kids.
 She's going out with Adrian (Sergio Sendel), and Adrian is cheating on her with Brenda (Arleth Terán), who is his secretary.
 One night Fatima and Adrian make love.
 After that night Adrian starts to abuse Fatima and even rapes her.

 After this happens Fatima wants to break-up with him but she can't because her family was brought up that if you give yourself to a man you have to marry him or wait till marriage to make love.
 Fatima later meets Sebastian (Jorge Salinas) at her job.
 He buys a sculpture of hers.
 She soon starts to feel something for Sebastian but she can't be with him because she is with Adrian.

 She soon finds out that Adrian is cheating on her and she then starts to date Sebastian.
 Her and Sebastian fall madly in love but different things keep separating them.
 They are separated by Adrian; Verania (Susan Vohn), Sebastian ex-girlfriend from Canada; Carolina (Vanessa Guzmán), a model that works for Sebastian; and Leonardo(René Casados), Fatima's painter friend.

 Fatima and Sebastian get married but on their Honeymoon Fatima finds out that Sebastian is having a baby with Carolina, so she leaves him and goes back to Mexico with Leonardo.
 Sebastian tries to get Fatima back but when she was going to accept him she catches him with Verania, but what Fatima didn't know is that the night before Sebastian and Daniel (Alexis Ayala) were drinking and he got drunk.